rustfoundation/foundation.rust-lang.org/grants/event-support-grants.md

 <div class="detail4"><p>- In exceptional circumstance, we may suspend applications if our budget for the quarter ($15,000 USD) has already been spent. </p></div>

-<div class="detail5"><p>- Applications can currently be made in English, Chinese, Spanish, and Portuguese, reflecting our ambition to support a global community of events.</p></div>
+<div class="detail5"><p>- Applications can currently be made in English, Chinese, and Portuguese, reflecting our ambition to support a global community.</p></div>

 <div class="detail6"><p>- Event Support Grants are intended to cover typical event expenses like space rental fees, travel costs, refreshments, swag, online event platform costs, etc.</p></div>